Alex1100/heatchek_inc/README.md

   4. FUTURE DEVELOPMENTS with only 2d floor plans
   5. FUTURE DEVELOPMENTS with only 3d floor plans
   6. FUTURE DEVELOPMENTS with only both 2d/3d floor plans
+- [X] Create a calendar component to schedule something minimum one week in the future to have a field specialist
+- [X] Payment info via stripe
 - [] 45 different event varieties

-- [] Create Client DB Tables (Include Brokerage information)
+- [X] Create Client DB Tables (Include Brokerage information)
+- [X] Text based authentication to avoid users from remebering passwords and username/emails
 - [] Create Client Listing Tables
 - [] Create Properties Table
-- [] Create a form component or wizard form component to input relevant information
 - [] Create Embedded Signing Ceremony experience with docusign node client
-- [] Query docusign after redirect uri is hit to verify if a signature has been provided
+- [] Query docusign after redirect uri is hit to verify if a signature has been provided come out and service the property
-- [X] Create a calendar component to schedule something minimum one week in the future to have a field specialist come out and service the property
 - [] Need a contact page
 - [] Basic Landing Page with Company info in footer
 - [] Schedule with us on top nav